eonrider/eonrider.github.io/index.md

 ## My thoughts on some topics

 ### 📈 Big Tech
-I am wary of the power *Big Tech* has in our lives and their place in mass surveillance.
+I am wary of the power *Big Tech* has in our lives and their place in mass surveillance and censorship.
 I used to use Google, Microsoft and Facebook products without a second thought just like the average consumer.

 I now barely use any Google services directly.
 Some of the Google products I still use, I access through software that act as proxies.
 I use a de-Googled phone.
-I use [Fedora](https://getfedora.org/) on my daily driver with a debloated installation of Windows 10 for gaming. ([ProtonDB](https://www.protondb.com/) is an awesome project by Valve which will hopefully bring freedom to all the gamers dependent on Windows.
+I use [Fedora](https://getfedora.org/) on my daily driver and a debloated installation of Windows 10 for gaming. ([ProtonDB](https://www.protondb.com/) is an awesome project by Valve which will hopefully bring freedom to all the gamers dependent on Windows.
 Also, yes...
 [DRM](https://www.fckdrm.com/)...)
 I have deleted my Facebook account and no longer use WhatsApp.
-I keep in contact with all the important people in my life through [Signal](https://signal.org/).
+I keep in contact with all the important people in my life through [Signal](https://signal.org/). ([Threema](https://threema.ch/en/) is another messaging tool that I'm a fan of.)

 I am concerned about Amazon's direct role in mass surveillance particularly through their Ring products.